How to Care for Your Horses’ Hooves

 Causes: Horses with dry and rock-hard hooves are mostly kept in clean stalls, are shod, and generally well cared for.
 Genetics also play a role.
 That said, this is a clean, but not a healthy picture!

 Repair: Evaluate the horse’s trim.
 Is the horse carrying weight on the hoof wall, the bars and the frog?
 If not, consult with your (or another…) farrier.
 A shod horse can still have a healthy hoof mechanism to some extent!
-If possible, apply a nourishing hoof conditioneron the clean hoof several times per day.
+If possible, apply a nourishing hoof conditioner on the clean hoof several times per day.
 Spray clean bedding with a little water.
+Once there is noticeably improvement, switch to a good-quality hoof oil (I like Effol Hoof Oil with Lanolin and Laurel Oil).

 Maintenance: Clean hooves daily and apply a nourishing hoof oil several times per week.
 Soaking in water, standing in puddles, turnout in pasture and hosing can support hoof health for a hard and dry hoof.